electron-plumber/electron-big-book/docs/math/0 Core Courses/15 Chapter3 polynomials-rational expressions-functions Module2 rational expressions Module3 quadratic functions.md

 - A rational expression is in simplest form when __its numerator and denominator have no common factors__.
   The final form of a rational expression must be __its simplest form__, and simplifying a rational expression usually involves __canceling common factors (reduction)__.

+## 5.Focus 1
+__The simplifying and evaluating rational expressions__
+- To simplify and evaluate a rational expression, one can first transform it into __a polynomial expression__ to determine __the relationships among the parameters__, and then __substitute these values back into the rational expression__ for simplification.